Thursday, May 16, 2019

 To the left, the road seemed to continue, although the road looked very rough.
 I checked my State DNR maps and decided to head left.

-Oh man was that road rough!
+Oh man that road was rough!
 I absolutely would not have brought the trailer here.
 Even my big, heavy truck (it weighs a lot more than the trailer does) bounced and jangled and careened over the large sharp rocks that made up the surface of this “road”.
 I crept along at less than 5mph until I found a place to turn around.
 I was sure hoping that there was road re-building being done here because no one in their right mind should be driving over a road that rough.
 [After I got home, I found online that the road was being re-built and there were warnings online about not driving on the road … but no signs had been posted at the road itself!
 I sent the DNR a friendly email. 🙂 ]

 But as I was bouncing along out there on that rocky road, another little miracle happened.
 As I was turning the truck around so I could head back and get off this horrid road, I looked out my right/passenger window to find this person watching me (photo below).
 Well, hi there!
 No zoom lens needed … she was that close.